tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 ### Installing `R Studio`

+_If you already did this when following the instructions to prep your computer at the top of this doc, then you do not have to do this again._

 If you have a Mac and you already installed `R` for use in your terminal, you do not need to reinstall it.

 If you have a windows computer, you will need to separately install `R` in the windows environment even if you already installed it in Ubuntu.
 Go to the following link, download R for Windows and run the installer as you would for any other windows app.